selfup/file_io_helpers/README.md

+# Let Mut Fut!

-# Fut: File Util :rocket:
+Fut: File Utility (What the fut!)

-Makes dealing with a files a bit less cognitive :pray:
+Makes dealing with files a bit less cognitive :pray:

 Here are the docs: https://docs.rs/fut